Solomon Islands Register Travel insurance Destinations

 Canberra - High Commission of Canada

-For emergency consular assistance, call the High Commission of Australia in Honiara and follow the instructions.
+For emergency consular assistance, call the Australian High Commission in Honiara and follow the instructions.
 At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: